0x20/hackerspace-blueprint/pact/README.md

 * If you  are not trained to use tool $FOO, don't use tool $FOO but ask an expert to teach you first.
 * If you use one of the public workstations, please shut it off when you are done.
 * if you use the printer, please deposit some cash to pay for consumables

+## Social behavior
+* When in doubt if you're doing the right thing, you probably aren't.
+* People are trying to concentrate in here so
+ * Mind your voice, volume.
+If you are talking to someone on the other side of the space everyone inbetween can hear you, move closer.
+ * We know you like $FOO music, but use a headphione or keep the volume low.